vmkdaily/vFlux-Stats-Kit/README.md

 add a ton of stuff here (think anything you can dot into from `Get-VM`).
 For now we keep it simple.

 ## Adding the summary database
-In this example, we have everything except the `summary` database, so let's add it.
+In this example, we have everything except the `summary` database:
-You can also show databases and interact as expected.

     PS /home/mike> Invoke-FluxCLI -ScriptText 'SHOW DATABASES'
     name: databases